tediousjs/node-mssql/README.md

 <a name="batch" />
 ### batch(batch, [callback])

 Execute the SQL command.
-There is no param support, and unlike [query](#query), it doesn't use `sp_executesql`, so is not likely that SQL Server will reuse the execution plan it generates for the SQL.
+Unlike [query](#query), it doesn't use `sp_executesql`, so is not likely that SQL Server will reuse the execution plan it generates for the SQL.
 Use this only in special cases, for example when you need to execute commands like `create procedure` which can't be executed with [query](#query).
+Also you should use this if you're plan to work with local temporary tables ([more information here](http://weblogs.sqlteam.com/mladenp/archive/2006/11/03/17197.aspx)).

+NOTE: Table-Valued Parameter (TVP) is not supported in batch.

 __Arguments__